 At PEKO, we have a customer diversification strategy that designates the proper amount of attention to each customer while manufacturing all our clients’ major mechanical equipment.
 Our strategy has been demonstrated in PEKO’s ability to monitor both customer and industry concentrations, along with the overall industry trends, in order to allocate resources equitably.

 Once projects are complete, or parts that make up a major mechanical assembly are complete, everything is stored in our integrated warehouse in preparation of the next pick.
 PEKO’s storage facility encompasses 22,000 square feet of warehouse space, which is adjacent to one of our assembly buildings.

-Projects that are still in the Research and Development stage, utilize all the extensive capabilities that PEKO has to offer.
+Projects that are still in the Research and Development stage, utilize the wide range of capabilities that PEKO has to offer.
 Our dedicated state-of-the-art facility for New Product Introduction, or NPI, focuses on product development along with Research and Development, or R&D. This is where early-stage, or PEKO’s Proprietary On-boarding, projects begin to expand to eventually involve all aspects of our corporation through our holistic approach.

 PEKO’s Proprietary On-boarding consists of a process which includes one of the most critical steps in our operation.
 PEKO On-boarding will look different for each customer that works with us.
 In a nutshell, On-boarding is a case-by-case framework based on specific customer’s needs and current state of the project in order to establish a strong foundation of critical parameters to execute their long-term goals.
 Here’s a few examples: